Ladakh: Little Tibet at the Roof of the World

 From high in the mountains, they channeled glacial melt-water through two long, ancient, carefully maintained aquaducts to their high desert valleys.
 They needed two streams: One for drinking water and irrigating crops and another for washing clothing, for they understood how important it is not to contaminate their drinking supply.
 Back in the 70s, when she first visited Ladakh, Norberg-Hodge learned about this the hard way, when she inadvertently attempted to wash some clothing in the drinking water stream.
 A horrified child gently but firmly advised her of her error.

 Can you imagine how simple our lives might be if we took such care of our water supply?
-The Ladakhi approached every facet of their lives with such logic and awareness.
+The Ladakhi approached every facet of their lives with acute logic and awareness.

 Highly efficient in controlling their population and not overburdening the land, for example, they built beautiful multi-story homes that stand for centuries, farmed crops well adapted to the short growing season and husbanded animals for food, warmth, labor and companionship.